cckmwong-data/tech_email-alerts/README.md

 # AI-Powered Quantamental Tech Email Alerts

 [This application](https://app.powerbi.com/view?r=eyJrIjoiMzMyMDQ5ZjItM2ZkYi00MGYxLTliYzYtYjBkOTE4ZmE5ZGUyIiwidCI6IjZjMWQ0MTUyLTM5ZDAtNDRjYS04OGQ5LWI4ZDZkZGNhMDcwOCIsImMiOjEwfQ%3D%3D) analyzes US tech stocks from different multiple perspectives - **1.
 Quantitative**, **2.
 Fundamental Analysis**, and **3.
 Technical Analysis** with daily analysis powered by **Artificial Intelligence**.
+An investment rating was calculated via a weighted scoring system combining quantitative and fundamental factors.
 All data will be refreshed on a daily basis after the market closes.
-The system will send email alerts to designated user(s), if price anomaly and/or trading signals are detected.
+The system will send email alerts to designated user(s), if price anomaly and/or a change of trading signal are detected.

 ![Flow](images/flow_bq.png)